CrazyCloudCraft/wikitest/Creating-Placeholders-using-Expansions.md

   }

   /**
-   * This is the method called when a placeholder with our identifier is found and
+   * This is the method called when a placeholder with our identifier
-   * needs a value.
+   * is found and needs a value.
    * <br>We specify the value identifier in this method.
    * <br>Since version 2.9.1 can you use OfflinePlayers in your requests.
-   * <br>This is not the case for us, since we need an online player.
    *
    * @param  player
    *         A {@link org.bukkit.Player Player}.